Lex-ari/SunInMyFace/README.md

 Current Equipment:

-- Google Nexus 7 (has been jailbroken and updated with Android [UPDATE VERSION])
+- Google Nexus 7 (has been jailbroken and updated with Android 10)
 - Ender 3 Pro 3D printer

 **Features:**